guillermo-carrasco/guillermo-carrasco.github.com/_posts/2017-10-03-lets-talk-about-remote.md

 #### First things first: Does it work?

 **YES**, remote work works.
 Many companies are still afraid that remote workers will not perform.
-Some people still shows skeptical when someone is working remotely.
+Some people is still skeptical when someone is working remotely.

 In my experience, remote work not only works, but it helps _me_ to charge batteries and disconnect from routine.